-We contract with third parties for the manufacture of XIPERE, including our SCS Microinjector, for preclinical and clinical studies and expect to continue to do so for commercialization.
-This reliance on third parties increases the risk that we will not have sufficient quantities of XIPERE, including our SCS Microinjector, or such quantities at an acceptable cost, which could delay, prevent or impair our development or commercialization efforts.
+We do not have our own manufacturing capabilities and rely on third parties to produce clinical and commercial supplies of our current product candidates, including XIPERE, CLS-AX and our SCS Microinjector.
+This reliance on third parties increases the risk that we will not have sufficient quantities of our product candidates, including the XIPERE drug product, CLS-AX and our SCS Microinjector, or such quantities at an acceptable cost, which could delay, prevent or impair our development or commercialization efforts.

 We do not have any manufacturing facilities or personnel.
 We currently procure the active pharmaceutical ingredient in XIPERE on a purchase order basis from a third-party manufacturer, but we do not have a commercial supply agreement in place with that manufacturer.
-In addition, we have entered into a supply agreement with Gerresheimer, pursuant to which we obtain each of the components of our SCS Microinjector.
-Some of our current suppliers, including Gerresheimer, are based outside of the United States.
+In addition, we have entered into a supply agreement with Gerresheimer, our SCS Microinjector supplier.
+Some of our current suppliers are based outside of the United States.
 In addition, some of the facilities of our third-party manufacturers have only undergone a limited number of FDA inspections or no inspections.
-We expect to continue to rely on third parties as we proceed with preclinical and clinical studies using XIPERE with our SCS Microinjector, as well as for commercial manufacture, if any of our product candidates receives marketing approval.
-This reliance on third parties increases the risk that we will not have sufficient quantities of XIPERE including our SCS Microinjector or such quantities at an acceptable cost or quality, which could delay, prevent or impair our ability to timely conduct our clinical trials or our other development or commercialization efforts.
+We expect to continue to rely on third parties as we proceed with preclinical and clinical studies using our SCS Microinjector, as well as for commercial manufacture, if any of our product candidates receives marketing approval.
+This reliance on third parties increases the risk that we will not have sufficient quantities of

+XIPERE including our SCS Microinjector or such quantities at an acceptable cost or quality, which could delay, prevent or impair our ability to timely conduct our clinical trials or our other development or commercialization efforts.